-Eiger has, since the company's incorporation in 2008, been at the forefront of technical innovation within its global peer group.
-Eiger have a dedicated team of experienced in-house platform developers that have designed, built, and continuously upgraded our Eiger Trading platform (ETP).
-The company provides a platform that offers a seamless, efficient, and user-friendly trading experience for all participants, while ensuring high availability and compliance with disaster recovery and audit requirements.
+Eiger has, since the company's incorporation in 2008, been at the forefront of technical innovation within its global peer group - Shariah compliant commodity backed STP automation solutions.
+Eiger has a dedicated team of experienced in-house platform developers that have designed, built, and continuously upgraded our Eiger Trading platform (ETP).
+Eiger provides a platform that offers a seamless, efficient, and user-friendly trading experience for all participants, while ensuring high availability and compliance with disaster recovery and audit requirements.